houstonhaynes/AD4SDocs/00h AD4S Ledger.md

 ### Graph Databases

-Native graph databases like Neo4j, Amazon Neptune, or ArangoDB provide natural support for the relationship-rich structure of the AD4S Ledger, with capabilities for:
+Native graph databases like Neo4j, Amazon Neptune, ArangoDB and DuckDB with the PGQ extension provide natural support for the relationship-rich structure of the AD4S Ledger, with capabilities for:

 - Complex relationship queries
 - Temporal relationship tracking